Bored, stuck at home…and out of money? Here’s a killer list of what to do when bored and broke, whether you’re looking for fun or productivity.

 It’s bad enough when you’re bored…but what to do when bored and broke at the same time?

-I’ve got 37 ideas of things you can do when you are bored and broke.
+Let’s solve your problem with these 37 ideas of free or insanely cheap things you can do when you are bored and broke.

 Psst: looking for fun things to do with friends when you’re broke?
 Here’s my resource of 74 things to do with friends without spending money.

 What to Do When Bored and Broke – 37 Ideas

 What can broke people do for fun?
 Tons.